 Below are tactics that can be applied in any new time zone.

 - Caffeine: Use caffeine (equivalent to two cups of coffee) approximately 1 hour prior to critical meetings to support alertness and mental acuity.
-Stop caffeine at least 6 hours prior to scheduled sleep period.
+Stop caffeine at least 6 hours prior to scheduled sleep period in the new time zone.

-- For fast turn-around travel (1-2 days at each time zone), maintain your home time schedule as much as possible.
-Schedule critical meetings during your peak of alertness -- for eastward travel, this means scheduling meetings to occur in the late afternoon or evening of new local time.
-Sleep or nap during the new local day.
+- For fast turn-around travel (1-2 days at each time zone), maintain your home sleep/wake schedule as much as possible.

 - Be aware that alcohol will exacerbate sleepiness and mental acuity deficits, and it will impair sleep.

-- Prescription sleep-inducing agents: Only use sleep-inducing agents under a physician’s supervision and approval.
+- Prescription sleep-inducing agents can aid adaptation to a new time zone.
+But only use sleep-inducing agents under a physician's supervision.

-- Do not use over-the-counter sleep aids.
-These compounds do not improve sleep and can impair post-awakening alertness and mental acuity.
+Beware of over-the-counter sleep aids.
+These compounds do not significantly improve sleep and can impair post-awakening alertness and mental acuity.

 Time Zone Meeting Times Example